RossMcMillan92/ITCSS-Sass-Structure/README.md

 ```

 #### Variable names
-Avoid explicitly naming variables to avoid refactoring code in the future.
+Keep variable names ambiguous to prevent refactoring code in the future.

 ##### Bad
 ```